 F.A.Q. – Frequently Asked Questions

 What kind of medicine shall I give to my kid with a sore throat?

 Try giving your kid a soft diet.
 Avoid acidic, salty, and spicy food items.
 It is better to provide honey and warm soup to soothe their throat.

 Can I give antibiotics to my kid with a sore throat?

 It would help if you were sure of the diagnosis first.
 Whether this sore throat is due to bacteria or viruses determines the best treatment options.
 Don’t use antibiotics if your kid has a viral sore throat.
 Misuse of antibiotics can lead to antibiotic resistance and other harmful complications.
 On the other hand, if your child has a confirmed strep infection, we prescribe antibiotics to decrease the risk of rheumatic fever and other complications of group a streptococcus infection.

 Does honey work in the viral sore throat?

 Yes, it does.
 Honey has antiviral properties and soothes the throat.
 However, DO NOT give honey to a baby less than one year of age due to the risk of botulism.

 Can mononucleosis cause sore throat in children?

-Yes, mononucleosis is also a common cause of sore throat in children.
+Yes, infectious mononucleosis is also a common cause of sore throat in children.
 It is a viral infection caused by Epstein Barr Virus.
 It presents like strep, with symptoms of pharyngitis, muscle aches, fatigue, and sore throat.
 A throat culture will rule out a diagnosis group A streptococcus, and a mono test can demonstrate a mono infection.